henley-regatta/aoc2025/README.md

 googling basic functions.
 Side effect of having to work out wtf was wrong was an inbuilt visualisation, although it looks like a xmas tree really (who would have thought, eh?)

+* `python/day7part2.py` - OK, wrong thing to be worried about.
+This was another avoid-the-combinatorial-trap question.
+I got that the approach would be "backtrack from the bottom up" quite quickly but it took a _lot_ longer to work out how to do it.
+Insight was too note that splitters just act as sum-of-remaining-paths when tackled in reverse so, with a bit of phaffing around number propagation __and__ the final insight that "don't worry about zeroing out the points further on" because the answer is just the __biggest__ number seen on the final line, boomshanka.
+The code is still blazingly quick and it gets the right answer even if it's a pretty ugly approach.